5m1Ly/restfx/docs/system/http.md

 # Fxs.system.http
 Here you'll find the documentation of the http table.
-This table contains methods to create rest apis _* within any snippet we refer to the localhost addres which is `127.0.0.1:30120`_
+This table contains methods to create rest apis.

 # Contents
 - Dependecies